 In addition to new building ordinances, many of Reykjavík’s organizations have been working to construct a culture of accessibility.
-Sjálfsbjörg (The National Association of People with Disabilities in Iceland) has the stated goal of “working to create [a society in which] the disabled enjoy full participation and equality” and regularly conducts surveys on museums, pools, and other public places, making recommendations for country-wide improvements.
+Sjálfsbjörg (The National Association of People with Disabilities in Iceland) has the stated goal of “working to create the disabled enjoy full participation and equality” and regularly conducts surveys on museums, pools, and other public places, making recommendations for country-wide improvements.

 In 2012, the association established a knowledge centre, named “Þekkingarmiðstöð Sjálfsbjargar,” which is partly available in English.
 Their website is a rich resource for accessible venues of all types throughout Reykjavík.
 Here, for example, is a list of restaurants with disabled access, but the information is in Icelandic and you'll need to use Google Translate if you don't speak Icelandic.